Payment of tuition, fees, and on-campus room and board charges is due by the following deadlines:

 San Diego, CA 92106

-How can my parents of authorized payers view/pay my e-bill?
+How can my parents of authorized payers view my billing information and make payments?